To begin, this is part of a PEV article in the NY Times that I, Seth Leitman, the Green Living Guy, was a reference.

-Granted this was in 04, but I thought it was relevant information to post and also that I was mentioned.
+Although this was in 04, I (Seth Leitman) The Green Living Guy, thought it was relevant information to post and that I got mentioned.

 Taking Hills in a Single Glide

 Sales of P.E.V.’s, increased anywhere from 40 to 200 percent annually over the last three or four years in the United States, said Seth Leitman.
 For he’s an alternative transportation consultant for New York State and, more recently, a P.E.V. retailer.
 And even though much of the market made up of inexpensive imports that were unreliable (in September, Target stores announced the recall of nearly 75,000 of its $200 Chinese-made Red Dragon and E-Scooters), a significant part of it composed of more expensive, powerful machines that offer the range, sturdiness and reliability to serve as genuine transportation aids.

 With exception of its wires and a pair of foot-diameter black disks at the center of each wheel, the Tidal Force is a high-end, front-suspension mountain bike whose folding frame, designed for military use.
 The front disk holds a 36-volt nickel metal hydride battery, and the rear has a 750-watt direct-drive motor that runs at 89 percent efficiency.